-Generators connected to the O&RU transmission system may also be required to have direct control of the unit output from O&RU's ECC via the RTU.
-This will allow the unit to respond to demand and to Company system load changes.
+Generators connected to the O&R Distribution System may also be required to have:

+Direct control of the unit output from O&R's Energy Control Center via the Remote Terminal Unit.
+This will allow the unit to respond to demand and to company system load changes.